Who really wants to spend their whole camping trip trying to whip up gourmet meals?

-Who wants to spend their whole time camping trying to whip up gourmet meals on a folding table or picnic bench.
-At the same time, hot dogs on a stick and cans of beans get boring pretty quickly and won’t keep anyone fed for very long.
+At the same time, hot dogs on a stick and cans of beans get boring quick and won’t keep your family well fed for very long…

 Mason Jar Parfait